ITT-25/assignment-01-dippid-and-pyglet-realdegrees/README.md

 Config can be adjusted to change mock data.
 The `mock` field of the config should mirror the desired json object but replace the actual values with a string that holds a math equation.
 This math equation is evaluated each tick based on the current time.
 Use the variable `t` and functions like `sin()`, `cos()` etc. to build an evaluation function.
-Prefixing the string with `button:` (e.g. `"button: sin(t) * 4 - 2"`) to send a button press every time the supplied math function bounces at the upper limit.
+Prefix the string with `button:` (e.g. `"button: sin(t) * 4 - 2"`) to send a button press every time the supplied math function bounces at the upper limit.

 # 2d_game